tansaku/nanogpt-visualizer/README.md

 python visualize_attention_flow_wordmaps.py
 ```

-The script will generate a comprehensive set of images and an `index.html` file inside a new directory based on your model's name, e.g., `visualizations/my_model_name/full_model_flow/`.
+The script will generate a comprehensive set of images and an `index.html` file inside a new directory within `visualizations/`.
+The output directory is named after your model checkpoint file.

-### 6. View and Deploy
+### 5. View and Deploy

-You can open the generated `index.html` file in your local browser to view the interactive report.
+You can open the generated `index.html` file (e.g., `visualizations/my_model_name/full_model_flow/index.html`) in your local browser to view the interactive report.

-This repository is configured with a GitHub Action to automatically deploy the contents of the `visualizations/knock_6_1_36_words/full_model_flow` directory to GitHub Pages.
-To use this for your own model:
+This repository is configured with a GitHub Action to automatically deploy the contents of a specified directory to GitHub Pages.
+To use this for your own model, you will need to:

-1. Update the path in `.github/workflows/deploy.yml` to point to your model's output directory.
+1. Commit and push all the generated files from your model's output directory.
-2. Commit and push all the generated files from your model's `full_model_flow` directory.
+2. Update the path in `.github/workflows/deploy.yml` to point to that directory.
 3. The visualization will be available at `https://<your-username>.github.io/nanogpt-visualizer/`.

 ## Included Visualization Scripts